enarjord/passivbot/README.md

 ## Controlling the bot

 Passivbot is controlled via terminal commands.
+To let Passivbot run on multiple markets simulatenously, use passivbot_multi (see docs/passivbot_multi.md)
-There is an integrated manager for controlling multiple bots (see docs/manager.md).
+There is also an integrated manager for controlling multiple single symbol bots (see docs/manager.md).
 There is also a script, forager.py, which uses tmux to manage multiple bot instances (see docs/forager.md).
 See also https://github.com/msei99/pbgui/ for a web based passivbot GUI.